TomaraPetty/Employee-Tracker/README.md

 ## Description
 *Overview of this project:* <br>
-`As a business owner I want to be able to view and manage the departments, roles, and employees in my company so that I can organize and plan my business`
+As a business owner I want to be able to view and manage the departments, roles, and employees in my company so that I can organize and plan my business. <br>
-* The CMS includes one SQL database with three tables.
+* The CMS includes one SQL database with three tables. <br>
-`Employee | Role | Department`
+`Employee | Role | Department` <br>
 * Inquirer is used to prompt the user for information about the employees, roles and departments.
 * The user can:
     1. Add employees